Mansi-Tiwari/moviehub/README.md

 ## Feedback and Support

 If you have any feedback, suggestions, or issues regarding the GameZone website, please feel free to open an issue in the GitHub repository.
-We appreciate your input and will do our best to address any concerns.

 ## License

 This project is licensed under the [MIT License](LICENSE).